Balance Procedure

 MIX uses dedicated tools to monitor traffic on the peering LAN.

-If a customer has multiple active interfaces on the peering LAN, the calculation is based on aggregated traffic.
+If a customer uses multiple active interfaces on the peering LAN, the calculation is based on the aggregate traffic of the individual ports or LAGs of ports.